Verification of Payee (VOP) single payments

 What happens if Bank of Ireland cannot confirm that the details match?

-If for any reason we’re unable to confirm that the name and account details match, you’ll see an ‘Unable to check Payee Name’ message on screen.
+If for any reason we’re unable to confirm that the name and account details match, you’ll see an ‘Unable to check account details’ message on screen.
 We advise you to check the name with the payee before continuing to create a new payee or make a payment.

 If you go ahead with a payment where we are unable to confirm that the details match, it may go to the wrong payee.
 We may not be able to recover the money if this happens.
 Bank of Ireland may not be liable for any loss.